 Project Medicine Drop is a program that allows residents of Maplewood a safe and secure way to dispose of unwanted/unused medications so that they don't wind up in household garbage and they aren't flushed into the water supply.

 Project Medicine Drop was created in an effort to stop the abuse and diversion of prescription drugs.
 According to the US Center for Disease Control & Prevention, prescription painkiller overdoses now kill more people in the U.S. than heroin and cocaine combined.
 This program is a step in the right direction for the solution to this problem in New Jersey.
 The Maplewood Police Department is proud to now join many other agencies in support of this program.

-I want to thank Detective Sergeant Michael Palmerezzi and members of the Community Services Bureau for making this happen!
+I want to thank Detective Lieutenant Michael Palmerezzi and members of the Community Services Bureau for making this happen!
 I feel that this is an extremely valuable service that we can help provide to our community.

 Chief Jim DeVaul